MELISSA BLOCK, Host:

 CHRIS ARNOLD: In a big warehouse outside of Toledo, Ohio, Ralph Girkins is walking through his heavy equipment refurbishing operation.
 Welders are working on 40-foot-long pipe-making machines.
 They look sort of like giant green tractor engines.

-Mr. RALPH GIRKINS (President, UTube): Everything we're doing out here is machines that make tubes and pipes.
+RALPH GIRKINS: Everything we're doing out here is machines that make tubes and pipes.

 ARNOLD: Before Y-O-U-Tube came along, then how many monthly visitors were you getting, you know, before that?

 GIRKINS: Oh, maybe a thousand a month.

 ARNOLD: And those were like your real customers?

 ARNOLD: Today, Girkins says there are about 150,000 people a day typing UTube the wrong way and ending up on his site.

 GIRKINS: When we couldn't keep our server up, that's what happened.